PandelisT/my_mood_diary_fullstack/README.md

 My tech stack includes:

 PostgreSQL database in AWS RDS
-Python Flask with Jinja2 templates
-HTML/CSS in Jinja2 templates
-AWS ECS and ECR for deployment
+Python Flask with Jinja2 templates to render CSS/HTML with Bulma as the CSS library AWS ECS and ECR for deployment
 Docker to create images of Flask App

+**Deployed Application**

+The deployed application can be found at this URL: https://mymooddiary.ml.
+The application was deployed using AWS ECS and PostgreSQL in RDS.

 **Run the app locally**